ronakupadhyaya/Horizons-week-05/day1/yelp/README.md

 	* _What to Pass In_: A context object with a property `restaurant` that has a single Restaurant document
 * A route for creating new restaurants, rendering `newRestaurant.hbs`
 	* You'll need to have a `POST` route to handle the form from `newRestaurant.hbs` as well, so that you can save the new Restaurant document with the data receieved in `req.body`.
-	* **Note**: your `POST` route will take an `address` field as specified in **Creating Restaurants 💛** - follow the directions below on **Getting a Google Maps API Key** to put your key into `index.js` and use our scaffold to automatically convert a passed-in address to longitude and latitude coordinates that you ca nstore.
+	* **Note**: your `POST` route will take an `address` field as specified in **Creating Restaurants 💛** - follow the directions below on **Getting a Google Maps API Key** to put your key into `index.js` and use our scaffold to automatically convert a passed-in address to longitude and latitude coordinates that you can store.

 ### Getting a Google Maps API Key 🗺 - `developers.google.com`
 You'll notice that in `routes/index.js`, there is a variable commented out to store a Google Maps API Key.
 Below are steps on obtaining this key; follow them and put them in when you get a key!